Ahmed-Ibrahim-30/news-App/README.md

 # newsapp
 this app include :
-1:get news from api
+- get news from api
-2:use Bloc
+- use Bloc
-3:use WebView
+- use WebView